"He went through six operations and was placed on a clinical trial so he could try new treatments.”

 You continue treatment for a year if the side effects aren’t too bad.
 You can carry on having both drugs for a year.
 But you can choose to stop Sativex or temozolomide if the side effects are too bad.
 You may be able to continue taking temozolomide for longer than a year if your doctor thinks it is helping you.

 The researchers will ask for some blood samples.
-They will use these to check that you are healthy and also to look for a substance (biomarker) that may show how well Sativex is working.
+They will use these to check that you are healthy and also to look for a substance (

 They will also ask for a sample of your cancer that was removed when you had surgery.
 If you don’t want to give this sample for research, you don’t have to.
 You can still take part in the trial.

 You see the trial team before taking Sativex for the first time in this trial.
 This is to check that you are suitable for the trial, by having tests.
 These tests include